 - Transfer the sauce to a serving container.
 Carve the duck and serve it with the sauce.

-- Whole duck: Whole ducks are often sold frozen.
-If you are using a frozen duck, give the duck at least 3 days in the refrigerator to fully thaw.
+- Whole duck: These are often sold frozen.
+If you are using frozen, give it at least 3 days in the refrigerator to fully thaw.
 You can keep a thawed, vacuum-packed duck for at least a few days if kept in the refrigerator.
 (Though perhaps up to 14 days.
 I've personally never waited more than a couple days after thawing.)

 - Oranges: I used Cara Cara oranges in the recipe, which is why the photos show deep orange/red colored oranges.
-Either Cara Cara oranges or Navel oranges are great choices for the duck.
+Either Cara Cara oranges or Navel oranges are great choices.